lordnynex/packerd/README.md

 * if there is a kitchen test, those will be run
 * calls may be made to a different endpoint for checking the status of the build

+This repository implements the above pipeline, and once this service is boot strapped, it can, and does, build itself.